minershive/hiveon-kb/faq/general/general_en.md

 ### What is a worker?
 A worker is a term used to describe both types of mining hardware that is supported by Hive OS: a rig — a computer built with GPUs; and ASIC — an Application-Specific Integrated Circuit (ASIC) customized for cryptocurrency mining.

+### What is a watchdog?
+It is a special program integrated in Hive OS.
+There are two types of watchdogs: one of them watches the miner’s hashrate, the other monitors the temperature.
+If the hashrate drops, the watchdog will restart the miner.
+If restarting does not help, then it will reboot the rig.
+The temperature watchdog reboots the system or stops mining if the equipment reaches a critical temperature.

 ### Do you have a referral program?
 Yes, we have a referral program.
 Create a referral link with your account ID and share it with others.
 New users that sign-up using your referral link will be marked as your referrals.
 You can also create promo codes.
 Find out more <a href="https://hiveos.farm/pricing/">here</a>.